How to connect the Dropbox Dash MCP server

 FAQs about setting up the Dash MCP server

-This integration works with clients that support local MCP servers, including Cursor (IDE) and Claude Desktop.
+Dropbox Dash MCP currently works with MCP clients that support MCP servers, including Cursor (IDE), Claude Desktop, and ChatGPT.

 How secure is the connection?